Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 \subsection{Input Specific Information}

-As discussed previously, RS uses a data-independent hyperparameter, $\sigma$, for the Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma^2I)$ to be convoluted with the base classifier.
+RS uses a data-independent hyperparameter, $\sigma$, for the Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma^2I)$ to be convoluted with the base classifier.
 Even though this forms a basis of the robustness-accuracy tradeoff, it is also important to note that the issue of an optimal choice of $\sigma$ is important to improve certified robustness using TS.
-To deal with this, Alfarra et al. \cite{b17} propose the use of additional information, as is suggested in the curse of dimensionality section, which can be extracted from the data itself, in a scheme known as Data Dependent Randomized Smoothing (DDRS).
+To deal with this, \cite{b17} propose the use of additional information, as is suggested in the curse of dimensionality section, which can be extracted from the data itself, in a scheme known as Data Dependent Randomized Smoothing (DDRS).
 DDRS aims to improve the choice of the hyperparameter $\sigma$ to achieve a larger certified radius, a parameter traditionally fixed in the original Randomized Smoothing (RS) method.
-Specifically, DDRS addresses this by solving an optimisation problem, $\sigma_{x}^{*}=\arg\max_{x}\;R(x,\mu)$.

-This optimisation is performed using gradient ascent, and it defines the smoothed classifier G by introducing sampling noise $\mathcal{N}(0,{\sigma_{x}^{*}}^2I)$ for each input x.
-This approach has empirically demonstrated improved certified isotropic regions for individual data points. \cite{b47} also develop a related sample-wise choice of $\sigma$ which they term as Insta-RS along with adaptive training optimisations for the same.
-A major difference is that Insta-RS uses a multi-search, gradient-free paradigm, while DDRS assumes concavity and opts for gradient ascent.
+Specifically, this is done by solving an optimisation problem using gradient ascent. \cite{b47} also develop a related sample-wise choice of $\sigma$ which they term as Insta-RS along with adaptive training optimisations for the same.

-The concept of anisotropic smoothing aims to improve further on the results given by DDRS, which only certifies isotropic boundaries (\cite{b19}, \cite{b119}).
-Anisotropic smoothing aims to certify, as the name suggests, different certified radii along each axis, essentially acting as a hyperelliptic curve instead of a hypersphere when considering the $l_2$ norm.
-Where normal randomized smoothing uses a constant variance noise of the form $\mathcal{N}\left(0, \sigma^2I\right)$ and DDRS uses a data-dependent variance of the form $\mathcal{N}\left(0, \sigma_x^2I\right)$ to certify robust bounds, anisotropic smoothing uses $\mathcal{N}\left(\mu,\Sigma\right)$ where $\Sigma$ is a diagonal matrix of variance generated using data-dependent techniques.
-Both papers follow a similar approach, differing only in the fact that in \cite{b119}, $\mu = 0$ is fixed, and they term their algorithm as ANCER.
-Their methodology is such that the certified bounds along each direction exceed not only the bounds presented in Cohen et al. \cite{b1}, but also encapsulate the bounds given by isotropic data-dependent smoothing as in \cite{b17}.
+The concept of anisotropic smoothing aims to improve further on the results given by DDRS, which only certifies isotropic boundaries (\cite{b19} and \cite{b119}).
+Anisotropic smoothing aims to certify, as the name suggests, different certified radii along each axis, essentially acting as an axis-aligned hyperelliptic curve instead of a hypersphere when considering the $l_2$ norm.
+Anisotropic smoothing uses $\mathcal{N}\left(\mu,\Sigma\right)$ where $\Sigma$ is a diagonal matrix of variance generated using data-dependent techniques as the noise distribution.
+Their methodology is such that the certified bounds along each direction exceed and encapsulate the bounds given by isotropic data-dependent smoothing as in \cite{b17}.